rubygarage/detectify/README.md

 this will create file `config/initializers/detectify.rb` in your application directory.

 You can configure Detectify for your application needs via initializer.
-After this you can access detected entity via: `env['Detectify-Entity']`.
+After this you can access detected entity via: `request.env['Detectify-Entity']`.

 ## Contributing